 The Internal Revenue Service (IRS) announced today new Relief Procedures for Certain Former Citizens that will enable certain individuals who relinquished their US citizenship to come into compliance with their US tax and filing obligations.
 These lucky individuals will not have to pay the back taxes otherwise owed, or any penalties or interest!
 It sounds like a dream come true (but read on…..as you know by now, the devil is in the details when it comes to US taxes)!
+Be very careful in choosing your tax advisor when it comes to expatriation matters.
+I have seen mistakes being made by seasoned tax professionals in this complex area.

-This is a welcome announcement, following rapidly on the heels of an earlier IRS announcement that “expatriation” is now one of its newest “campaigns”.
+The IRS Relief Procedures are a welcome announcement, following rapidly on the heels of an earlier IRS announcement that “expatriation” is now one of its newest “campaigns”.
 Full details concerning those who have expatriated being on the IRS “hit list” at my blog post here.

 “Covered Expatriate” Status Disappears